 Above: Through the cottage’s skylights and walls of glass, residents can see the Twelve Pins mountains, the Atlantic Ocean, and many miles of green dotted with rock and collapsed enclosures.

-Keep exploring Ireland in Hike of the Week: Diamond Hill in Ireland, Wild Sheep and Goats Included, and on Remodelista, A Baronial Country House in County Cork.
+Keep exploring Ireland in Hike of the Week: Diamond Hill in Ireland, Wild Sheep and Goats Included.

 N.B.: This is an update of a post originally published on March 14, 2014.